William Renshaw

 William Charles Renshaw (3 January 1861 – 12 August 1904) was a British tennis player active during the late 19th century, who was ranked world No. 1.
-He won twelve Major titles during his career.
-A right-hander, he was known for his power and technical ability which put him ahead of competition at the time.
-Renshaw shared the all-time male record of seven Wimbledon singles titles with American Pete Sampras until 2017 when Roger Federer won his eighth singles title.
-His six consecutive singles titles (1881–86) is an all-time record.
-Additionally he won the doubles title five times together with his twin brother Ernest.
+He won twelve Wimbledon titles: seven in singles and five in doubles.
+A right-hander, Renshaw was known for his power and technical ability which put him ahead of competition at the time.
+His seven Wimbledon men's singles titles were a record that stood for 128 years, until surpassed in 2017.
+His six consecutive singles titles (1881–86) remain an all-time record.
+Additionally, Renshaw won the doubles title five times with his twin brother Ernest.
 William Renshaw was the first president of the British Lawn Tennis Association (LTA).